Scotland's North Coast 500 guide: how to plan your ultimate road trip

 If you’re looking for an awe-inspiring landscape, spectacular beaches, mountains, castle ruins, then take a trip along the NC500.

-Here is our guide on Scotland’s North Coast 500, including the best places to visit and great places to eat and stay along the route.
+Here is our travel guide to Scotland's North Coast 500, including the best places to visit and great places to eat and stay along the route.

 What is the North Coast 500?